Amjadyabroudi128/syriancommunity/README.md

 this is the Sidebar where I will have the different categories

-the app is starting to look better here are some screenshots so far
+the app is almost finished and here is how it looks as of now